 - The society organizes scientific meetings each year.
 These meetings are usually held in the Autumn or Spring.

-- The VOC publishes, twice a year, a newsletter for its members.
+- The VOC publishes, once or twice a year, a newsletter for its members.

 - The VOC maintains contacts with the International Federation of Classification Societies as well as with Dutch related societies such as the Vereniging voor Statistiek (VVS).

 The VOC board currently consists of seven persons.
 The board members are elected by the VOC members for a period of 3 years.
 The elections are held during the general assembly which is held annually during the Spring meeting.
 For the current term, the board members are

 - Matthijs Warrens (webmaster)